Product Leader & Builder

 From billion-dollar mutual funds to next-gen online education, I've helped design and implement game-changing products that put the human experience at the center.

-Building Organizations
+Building Products

 Work that moved the needle